U.S. port strike fears grow as ILA halts negotiations with USMX

 How likely is strike action?

-“There has never been a strike on the U.S. East Coast – it is usually the U.S. West Coast where union disagreements are more likely to result in action.
+“There has never been a strike on the U.S. East Coast—it is usually the U.S. West Coast where union disagreements are more likely to result in action.
 But this time could be different,” says Peter Sand, chief analyst at Oslo-headquartered ocean and air freight rate benchmarking and market analytics platform Xeneta.

 “The rhetoric from the ILA has been particularly strong and it is clear there is a depth of anger and frustration that has perhaps not been there in previous years,” Sand writes in a recent post on the Xeneta blog.
 “The existing labor contract will expire on September 30, and we should expect unio action as the situation heats up.
 Timing is everything when you’re negotiating and the announcement by the ILA could not have come at a worse time for shippers.